Skip to main content

 Insights that can improve Minnesota’s HCBS policies.

-Findings from this evaluation are forthcoming.
+Findings from this evaluation will be available in two phases: findings relating to Latinx, Somali, and Hmong Minnesotans, and findings related to Tribal Nations and communities.
 These findings will be disseminated with research participants, community members, community organizations, and Minnesota policymakers.
 With input from a multidisciplinary advisory group of leaders and subject matter experts, these findings will be used to inform future work to develop measures, recommendations, and a framework to identify, measure, and assess disparities in the HCBS assessment process.

 Are You a Study Participant?